Juzzoooooooooo/Juzzoooooooooo/README.md

 ## 💫 About Me

-🎓 4th-year BSIT student at Marinduque State University
+🎓 Graduate of BSIT student at Marinduque State University
 🔌 IoT Developer focused on embedded systems and real-time communication
 ⚙️ Backend Developer building secure and scalable server-side applications
 🌐 Experienced in REST APIs, MQTT/HTTP protocols, and cloud integration